iritkatriel/peps/pep-066x.rst

       PyObject **names; /* == &consts_and_names->items[n_consts] */
   };

-For efficiency, names are constants are stored in a common array, so that ``const_n == names[-1-n]`` and ``name_n == names[n]``.
+For efficiency, names and constants are stored in a common array, so that ``const_n == names[-1-n]`` and ``name_n == names[n]``.

 Backwards Compatibility